ivancuric/hn-scroll/README.md

 The app is written in a way to minimize re-rendering and to display content as soon as possible without the need to reorder it.
 The responses are batched by network responses, animation frames and finally batched into a single DOM update.

-Since the app is quite simple, I thought that it's easier to write the app logic in a single file while also being more readable.

-I've also written it as an async IIFE instead of a `class` to make it more readable with less `this.x` going around.
+I've also written it as an IIFE instead of a `class` to make it more readable with less `this.x` going around.

-In case the app functionality needs to be expanded it's easy to extract the functionality into separate files and/or modules.

 The app is using [Workbox](https://developers.google.com/web/tools/workbox) and service workers to cache responses and provide offline functionality.

-The app has zero dependencies (without the service worker) and is under 1KB before gzipping.
+The app has zero dependencies (without the service worker) and is under 2KB before gzipping, a lot of it being [Parcel](https://parceljs.org/)'s module loader.

 ## Thoughts and potential for upgrades